 - Our Cultural Initiative in June and December by The Margaret Abell Powell Fund for classical ballet and traditional theater.

 - Review our requirements and deadlines.

 - Complete our eligibility review: Am I Eligible?
 After you complete the quiz, it will walk you through how to submit a letter of intent.
-If the quiz is not available, our current funding cycle is closed.

 - If letter of intent is approved, you will be invited to submit a proposal.
 Review our application checklist.